-The exam is delivered at vendor-affiliated test sites via computer-based administration and partner providers that complete proctor training and agree to adhere to the BICC Proctor Policy.
+The exam is delivered via live remote proctoring from the candidate's home or office, and at partner provider locations in which proctors complete proctor training and agree to adhere to the BICC Proctor Policy.
 No computer experience or typing skills are necessary to take the exam.
-You will receive instructions for taking the computer-based exam when you arrive at the test site.
-Each candidate must bring their test site confirmation email and a non-expired, government-issued ID including a photo and signature.
+You will receive instructions for taking the computer-based exam when you login to the testing appointment.
+Each candidate must bring their test code and a non- expired, government-issued ID including a photo and signature.
 Your first and last name must appear exactly as they do on your government-issued photo ID in order for you to take the exam.
 See Section 3: Taking the Exam for more information.